serag-ai/ICU-ReAd/README.md

 ## Overview

 This repository contains the code and models introduced in our paper:
-> **Leveraging large language models to predict unplanned ICU readmissions from electronic health records"**
+> **"Leveraging large language models to predict unplanned ICU readmissions from electronic health records"**
 > *Helmy, Hoda, Ahmed Ibrahim, Maryam Arabi, Aamenah Sattar, and Ahmed Serag.
 Natural Language Processing Journal (2025)*

 This project explores the use of large language models (LLMs) to predict ICU readmissions and generate clinical explanations.
 Two open-source models, Gemma 2B and Apollo 2B, were fine-tuned and compared.